bakustarver/rpgmakermlinux-cicpoffs/README.md

 #  RPG Maker MV / MZ for Linux [ cicpoffs mount]
-The bash wrapper that uses native linux libraries to run various game engines.
-Previously supported only RPG Maker MV/MZ.
-Now supports RPG Maker XP, VX, VX Ace, MV, MZ, TyranoBuilder, Godot, Construct 2/3, Nscripter.
+The bash wrapper enforces the use of [Dependencies list](native Linux libraries) to run various game engines.
+It can be considered an alternative to WINE.
+This software creates a local port of the Linux version from the Windows port and then executes it.
+Initially, it supported only RPG Maker MV and MZ, but it now also supports RPG Maker XP, VX, VX Ace, MV, MZ, TyranoBuilder, Godot, Construct 2/3, and Nscripter.

 Priority is primarily on RPG Maker MV/MZ. (if you have errors with XP, VX, Vx Ace address this [link](https://github.com/mkxp-z/mkxp-z)).

 #### Contains the following features (RPG Maker MV / MZ):